zulip/zulip/zerver/webhooks/gci/doc.md

 1. {!create-bot-construct-url-indented.md!}

-1. To set up the webhook, send the URL you constructed above to `gci-support@google.com` to be configured.
+1. Send an email to `gci-support@google.com` asking them to enable webhooks for your organization.
+They'll need the name of your organization, and the URL constructed above.

 {!congrats.md!}